-- One four-plex (1 story): containing 2 one-bedroom units without lofts, & 2 two-bedroom units.
+- One four-plex (1 story): containing 2 one-bedroom units with lofts, & 2 two-bedroom units without lofts.

 - The Building footprints are 1588 ft², 1785 ft², and 2347 ft² respectively.

-- All units have private entrances & privacy patios where tenants can create their own garden spaces.
+- All units have private entrances & patios with privacy screen where tenants can create their own container garden spaces.
 Privacy and gardening is important to Slocan Valley seniors – who are used to living off the land.

-- The efficient use of space allows us to keep the units small yet functional and comfortable – and affordable.
+- The efficient use of space allowed us to keep the units small yet functional and comfortable – and affordable.
 The energy efficient small footprint, heat recovery systems, and air-source heat pumps mean extremely low heating bills for residents.
-This project meets and exceeds LEEDS GOLD standards.

 - Some seniors spoke loud and clear about the need for 2-bedroom units for senior couples.
 As well, our household incomes are extremely low compared to the provincial average and couples need affordable accommodations.
 So we created two 2-bedroom units to satisfy those needs.

-- Two studio apartments will allow us to provide the most inexpensive housing possible to the most economically vulnerable seniors, and one of the units will be specially designed for disabled seniors.
+- Two studio apartments will allow us to provide the most inexpensive housing possible to the most economically vulnerable seniors.

 - In particular, the lofts in eight of the units allow caregivers, guests, and family to stay for extended periods, and they also double as storage space.
 Our seniors love this feature.